Towards Easier and Faster Sequence Labeling for Natural Language Processing: A Search-based Probabilistic Online Learning Framework (SAPO): Proposed method

-\subsection{Comparison and Discussion}
+\subsection{Comparison and discussion}

-Among the existing structured classification methods, the most similar and related methods to SAPO are structured perceptrons \citep{Collins2002} and CRF \citep{LaffertyMcCallum01}.
+Among the existing sequence labeling methods, the most similar and related methods to SAPO are structured perceptrons \cite{Collins2002} and CRF \cite{LaffertyMcCallum01}.

-If we compare SAPO with the structured perceptron \citep{Collins2002} and CRF \citep{LaffertyMcCallum01} with stochastic training, it is interesting to see that SAPO is like a ``unification'' of the perceptron and the stochastically trained CRF.
-If we neglect the learning rate and the regularizer term of SAPO, the perceptron algorithm \citep{Collins2002} can be seen as an extreme case of SAPO with $n=1$ (i.e., using top-1 search instead of top-$n$ search).
-On the other hand, the stochastically trained CRF can be seen as another extreme case of SAPO with exponentially big $n$ to enumerate all possible output taggings (the only difference is that CRF uses dynamic programming instead of top-$n$ search).
+If we compare SAPO with the structured perceptron \cite{Collins2002} and CRF \cite{LaffertyMcCallum01} with stochastic training, it is interesting to see that SAPO is like a ``unification'' of the structured perceptron and the stochastically trained CRF.
+The differences between CRF, structured perceptron, and SAPO mainly lie in how they estimate the parameters using the sequential information in the training phase.
+Structured perceptron updates the parameters only using the gold sequence path.
+CRF updates the parameters using an expectation of all the possible sequence paths.
+SAPO updates the parameters using the top-n possible sequence paths.
+If we neglect the learning rate and the regularizer term of SAPO, the structured perceptron algorithm \cite{Collins2002} can be seen as an extreme case of SAPO with $n=1$ (i.e., using top-1 search instead of top-$n$ search).
+On the other hand, the stochastically trained CRF can be seen as another extreme case of SAPO with exponentially big $n$ that enumerates over all possible output taggings (the only difference is that CRF uses dynamic programming instead of top-$n$ search).

-In other words, perceptron can be seen as SAPO with extremely small $n$, and CRF can be seen as SAPO with extremely big $n$.
-We argue that SAPO is more natural than both perceptrons and CRF --- we should use a moderate value of $n$ instead of an extremely small $n$ (perceptrons) or an extremely huge $n$ (CRF).
-As we will show in experiments and theoretical analysis, an extremely small $n$ like perceptron will lead to the low accuracy and non-convergent training, and an extremely huge $n$ like CRF will also lead to loss of accuracy (due to the overfitting of probabilities) and high computational cost.
-In practice, we find it is good enough to use $n=5$ or $n=10$ for real-world tasks.
+In other words, structured perceptron can be seen as SAPO with extremely small $n$, and CRF can be seen as SAPO with extremely big $n$.
+We argue that SAPO is more natural than both structured perceptrons and CRF --- we should use a moderate value of $n$ instead of an extremely small $n$ (structured perceptrons) or an extremely huge $n$ (CRF).
+As we will show in experiments and theoretical analysis, an extremely small $n$ like structured perceptron will lead to low accuracy and non-convergent training, and an extremely large $n$ like CRF will also lead to loss of accuracy (due to the overfitting of probabilities) and high computational cost.
+In practice, we find it good enough to use $n=5$ or $n=10$ for real-world tasks.